-Enable User
+Enable Device

-This allows a suspended user to be enabled on the DHCPatriot system.
+This allows a suspended user's devices to be enabled on the DHCPatriot system.
 It will enable all devices belonging to the specified username.
 The default admin level required for this feature is five.
 This would be the same as using the enable user link in the Suspend User function on the Web Administration Interface.
+As of 5.3.0, you can pass a MAC address instead of a username to enable a single device.
+As of version 5.4.0, you can include the optional parameter AuthTest=true to force the DHCPatriot to attempt to authenticate the user before enabling them as is done when using the Suspend User web interface.

-The GET string to send is as follows: https://patriot.[domain]/cli/? function=SuspendEnable&username=[username]&password=[password]&action=unsuspend&user=[username to enable]
+The GET string to send is as follows: https://patriot.[domain]/cli/? function=SuspendEnable&username=[username]&password=[password]&action=unsuspend&user=[username to enable]&mac=[MAC address to be enabled]&AuthTest=true function=SuspendEnable&username=apiuser&password=apipass&action=unsuspend&user=linux